(a) The traffic engineer shall conduct studies and investigations of the public streets and highways within the city and shall study:

 (b) After making such studies, the traffic engineer shall:

-(1) designate those areas on public streets and highways in the city where parking, stopping, or standing should be allowed, or parking bans should be in effect, and regulate parking, stopping, standing, or parking bans by installing appropriate signs, by installing parking meters (when authorized by Section 28-103 of this chapter), or by marking curbs, giving notice that parking, stopping, or standing is allowed or parking bans are in effect and for what period of time; and
+(1) designate those areas and times on public streets and highways in the city where parking, stopping, or standing should be allowed, or parking bans should be in effect, and regulate parking, stopping, standing, or parking bans by installing appropriate signs, by installing paid parking payment devices or designating paid parking spaces (when authorized by Division 4, “Paid Parking Payment Devices,” or Article XI, “Stopping, Standing, and Parking Generally,” of this chapter), or by marking curbs, giving notice that parking, stopping, or standing is allowed or parking bans are in effect and for what period of time;

-(2) determine when parking, stopping, or standing motor vehicles should be prohibited on public streets or highways in the city and regulate such prohibition by installing appropriate signs, by providing individual signs or information on each parking meter so affected, or by marking curbs, giving notice that parking, stopping, or standing, is prohibited.
+(2) determine when parking, stopping, or standing motor vehicles should be prohibited on public streets or highways in the city and regulate such prohibition by installing appropriate signs, by providing individual signs or information on each paid parking payment device so affected, or by marking curbs, giving notice that parking, stopping, or standing, is prohibited; and

 (c) The traffic engineer shall make changes in the parking, stopping, standing, or parking ban regulations from time to time as required by the studies and investigations.
 The traffic engineer shall also keep accurate records of all parking designations, prohibitions, and sign installations.